MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-features-overview.md

 - **Taskbar**: You can also pin (and unpin) apps on the Taskbar.
 For example, you can pin commonly used apps in your organization, such as Outlook, Microsoft Teams, apps your organization creates, and more.

-  Using policy, you can deploy your customize Taskbar to devices in your organization.
+  Using policy, you can deploy your customized Taskbar to devices in your organization.
 For more information, see [Customize the Taskbar on Windows 11](/windows/configuration/customize-taskbar-windows-11).

   Users can manage some Taskbar features using the **Settings** app > **Personalization**.
 For more information on the end user experience, see: